How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?

-We uniformly divide the redshift range $(0, 5)$ for A, B or $(0, 2.5)$ for C, D into 10 bins, and calculate the average fractional error of $d_{\rm L}$ in each bin.
-Results are plotted as functions of redshift in Fig. \ref{error_z}.
-Again, it is obvious that smaller $\sigma_v$ and more detectors both lead to lower error at given redshifts.
-Specifically, the improvement of accuracy due to multiple detector covers the whole redshift range, almost halving the average relative error in each bin. $d_{\rm L}$ can be measured to $20\%$ at redshift up to 4 by ET + CE, and this precision is only kept by ET at $z = 2.2$.
+We uniformly divide the redshift range $z \in (0, 5)$ for A and B or $z \in (0, 3.5)$ for C and D into 10 bins, and calculate the average fractional error of $d_{\rm L}$ in each bin.
+The results are plotted as functions of redshift in \cref{error_z}.
+Again, it is obvious that smaller $\sigma_v$ and more detectors both lead to smaller errors at given redshifts.
+Specifically, the improvement of accuracy due to more detectors is evident in the whole redshift range, almost halving the uncertainty in each bin.
 While the impact of smaller $\sigma_v$ turns out to be more evident at low redshifts.
-In this range, the average SNR is relatively high, thus error induced by $\sigma_v$ overwhelms the SNR-related error (proportional to $1/{\rm SNR}$), making the change in $\sigma_v$ more significant.
-This tendency is in consistence with the simplified expression Eq.~(\ref{simplified fisher}).
-It should be noted that adopting smaller $\sigma_v$ indeed lowers the uncertainty of distance, nevertheless the choice of this value should faithfully follow the upcoming SGRB observations.
+This tendency can be explained by the simplified expression \cref{simplified fisher}.
+At low redshifts, the average SNR is relatively high; thus, the error induced by $\sigma_v$ overwhelms the $1/\rho$ term, making the alteration of $\sigma_v$ more significant.